Venture · Imagine · Build · Emerge

 Outcome

-Each student ships one working project and meets at least three working professionals.
+Every student ships one project and meets professionals

 The first twelve weeks